ACECentre/You-Matter/parent-edition.md

 title: AAC Training for Education and Families
 seo-title: Family Edition | You Matter - Ace Centre
 description: >-
-  A course that brings together parents of children with significant speech difficulties and their supporting professionals
+  A course that brings together families of children with significant speech difficulties and their supporting professionals
 date: 2018-01-03T00:00:00.000Z
 ---